DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Experiments

 Cliques are complete connected subgraphs, which means each pair of nodes is connected.
+A $k$-clique means that the clique structure has $k$ nodes, and every two nodes are connected.
+Examples of $k$-cliques (i.e., $k= \{3,4,5\}$) are shown in Figure~\ref{fig:cliques}.

-Examples of $k$-cliques are shown in Figure~\ref{fig:cliques}.
-Determining whether a data graph contains a specific clique and listing all matches has potential research value in many domains such as identifying protein complexes and discovering new modules~\cite{10.1093/bioinformatics/btl039}.
+\textbf{Research Opportunities}.
+Determining whether a data graph contains a specific clique and listing all matches has potential research value in many domains, such as identifying protein complexes and discovering new groups of functionally associated proteins~\cite{10.1093/bioinformatics/btl039}.
 Aiming at 3-cliques and 4-cliques, we use G-Finder~\cite{DBLP:conf/bigdataconf/LiuDXT19} to enumerate all matched subgraphs in all dynamic network datasets of \name\ at $t=28$ and $t=29$, respectively.
 The number of matched subgraphs is reported in Table~\ref{tb:dynamic_subgraph_matching}.
+We can observe that different network datasets of \name\ have very different distributions of the number of cliques.
+Moreover, even some network dataset has a considerably large number of nodes, but it is sparse and corresponding the number of cliques is small.